-Evaluation of Arts in the Middle, a Partnership of Lincoln Center Education and the New York City Department of Education
+Arts in the Middle: Evaluation of a Partnership between Lincoln Center Education and the New York City Department of Education

 Over the past several years, data from the Annual Arts Education Survey conducted by the Office of Arts and Special Projects (OASP) of the New York City Department of Education (NYCDOE) have revealed that arts programming in middle schools—often a weak link in education—is losing ground.
 Despite the state standard that middle school students participate in two years of sequential instruction in one art form led by a certified arts teacher, the survey found that some schools were not providing this level of programming.